 There are times when steering can be more effective than braking.
 For example, you come over a hill and find a truck stopped in your lane, or a car suddenly pulls out from nowhere, or a child darts out from between parked cars and stops right in front of you.
-You can avoid these problems by braking-if you can stop in time.
+You can avoid these problems by braking - if you can stop in time.
 But sometimes you can't; there isn't room.
-That's the time for evasive action-steering around the problem.
+That's the time for evasive action - steering around the problem.

-Your vehicle can perform very well in emergencies like these.
+Your Vehicle can perform very well in emergencies like these.
 First apply your brakes, but not enough to lock your front wheels.
 It is better to remove as much speed as you can from a possible collision.
 Then steer around the problem, to the left or right depending on the space available.

 An emergency like this requires close attention and a quick decision.
 If you are holding the steering wheel at the recommended 9 and 3 o'clock positions, you can turn it a full 180 degrees very quickly without removing either hand.
 But you have to act fast, steer quickly, and just as quickly straighten the wheel once you have avoided the object.
-You must then be prepared to steer back to your original lane and then brake to a controlled stop.